NathanKr/ContactsFilter/contacts_filter_app/README.md

 <li>Test</li>
 </ol>
 </li>
-<li>Given contacst which are stored as an array of objects(row per object) it is amzingly simple to use array.filter and invoke javascript eval on the input string (it is assumed at this stage that the user is a developer)</li>
+<li>Given contacts which are stored as an array of objects(row per object) it is amzingly simple to use array.filter and invoke javascript eval on the input string (it is assumed at this stage that the user is a developer)</li>
 <li>Loading local CSV file and parsing it to a table is done nicely by react-csv-reader</li>
+<li>filterContactsReducer is aware of the actions : loadContactsFinished and setFilter</li>
+<li>You can use redux-devtools</li>
+<li>changing the filter value for thousands of contacts will cause a sluggish behavior because every character added will cause re-render.
+I have used denounce of lodash to solve this</li>
+<li>denounce is NOT pure function so it is NOT invoked in the reducer , it is used in the dispatch method</li>
 </ul>

 <h3>Actions</h3>
 <table border=1>
 <tr>
 <th>Description</th>
+<th>In code</th>
 <th>Require middleware</th>
 </tr>
 <tr>
 <td>Load contacts from csv file</td>
+<td>ActionTypes.loadContactsFinished</td>
 <td>yes</td>
 </tr>
 <tr>
 <td>Filter contacts</td>
+<td>ActionTypes.setFilter</td>
 <td>no</td>
 </tr>
 <tr>